nf-core/eager/docs/usage.md

 each `Lane`, but the `Sample_Name` and `Library_ID` columns identify and group them together accordingly.
 Secondly, as we have NextSeq data, we have specified we have `2` for `Colour_Chemistry` vs `4` for HiSeq; something that is important for downstream processing (see below).
-The other columns are less important for this particular context of metagenomic screening.
 See the nf-core/eager parameter documentation above for more specifications on how to set up a TSV file (e.g. why despite NextSeqs only having 4 lanes, we can also go up to 8 or more when having a sample sequenced on two NextSeq runs).